 Amanda Burgauer, Chair

-– Rebecca is the Communications & Events Manager for Jane Craigie Marketing, a company that specialises in the agricultural, environmental, food and rural sector.
-She leads on the digital content creation and planning, social media and events.
+Rebecca is the Communications & Events Manager for Jane Craigie Marketing, a company that specialises in the agricultural, environmental, food and rural sector.
+She has been a Director since June 2016 and leads on digital content creation and planning, social media and events for Scottish Rural Action.

 Formerly Communications and Rural Affairs Manager at the Scottish Association of Young Farmers Clubs, she has a real passion for engaging with young people so they have the opportunity to have their voice heard.

 Rebecca is a graduate of the Scottish Enterprise Rural Leadership Programme, Scotland’s LEAF Open Farm Sunday Coordinator and a judge for the Lantra Landbased and Aquaculture Learner of the Year Awards.
 She is also a board member for Kinross Local Events Orgainisation, a group formed to provide activities and events to sustain a vibrant local community.